Sound Mixer Services

 Local Expertise

-Knowledge of Peruvian production workflows, local equipment suppliers, and the acoustic challenges of high-altitude and remote location filming.
+Knowledge runs deep on our team — Peruvian production workflows, local gear suppliers, and the acoustics of high-altitude, remote shoots.

 On Location